Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 #### Event properties

-Events can also contain properties.
-They give context about the event taken.
-For example, “hover time” may be a relevant event property to “Button Clicked”.
+Events can have properties that give context about the event.
+For example, “hover time” is a relevant property for the “Button Clicked” event.

 ```js
 var event = "Button Clicked";